-The Comprehensive Cancer Control National Partnership would like to thank the Sustaining Coalitions Workgroup members who generously offered their support and review of the 2nd edition of the Nine Habits resource guide.
+The Comprehensive Cancer Control National Partnership would like to thank the Sustaining Coalitions Workgroup members who generously offered their support and review of the 3rd edition of the Nine Habits resource guide.

-The Comprehensive Cancer Control National Partnership would also like to thank the CCC coalitions and programs across the nation who have used the Nine Habits guide and provided feedback, as well as those who have provided powerful examples in this guide of how they have used one or more of the Habits to advance their coalition work.
+The Comprehensive Cancer Control National Partnership would also like to thank the CCC coalitions and programs across the nation that have used the Nine Habits guide and provided feedback, as well as those who have provided powerful examples in this guide of how they have used one or more of the habits to advance their coalition work.

-Lastly, the Comprehensive Cancer Control National Partnership would like to thank the American Cancer Society and Strategic Health Concepts for leading the development of the 2nd edition of the Nine Habits, and LaTisha Zimmerman and Angela Moore from the Centers for Disease Control and Prevention, who conducted a literature review which informed the 2nd edition.
+Lastly, the Comprehensive Cancer Control National Partnership would like to thank the American Cancer Society and Strategic Health Concepts for leading the development of the 3rd edition of Nine Habits, and LaTisha Zimmerman and Angela Moore from the Centers for Disease Control and Prevention, who conducted a literature review that informed the 2nd edition.